 No-shows will be subject to a 100% cancellation fee and are unable to receive a refund.

-All lessons must be paid in full in advance either by cash, check or via Visa or Mastercard.
+All local Portland OR lessons require 1/2 deposit, and out of Portland lessons should be pre-paid in full, either by cash, check or via Visa or Mastercard.

 Call (503) 890-0280 or send me an email with your preferred dates to make a reservation.